I don't have it figured out.

 And that's exactly why you should work with me.

-Rebel Mystic.
+Dangerous Friend & Rebel Mystic.

-That's a different kind of work.
 Quieter in some ways.
 More demanding in others.

 I wanted to be a priest from the time I was small.
 Contact with something larger and meaningful, but seminary was where it all came apart.